romenlaw/NaiveNeuralNetwork/README.md

 # NaiveNeuralNetwork
-Naiive implementation of neural network as a study.
+Naiive implementation of neural network as a study of Andrej Kaparthy's tutorials.